kelu124/gbnexplore/docs/activities_ZP_UCS--PTO-C-UC1_5.md

 ---
 layout: default
-title: H22 – The Making of a Smarter City
+title: "H22 – The Making of a Smarter City"
 parent: ZPUCSPTOCUC1
 has_children: true
 nav_order: 227